websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/managing-prices/creating-a-price-list.md

 1. Click on the *Add* button (![Add icon](../../images/icon-add.png)).

 1. Enter a *Name*, *Catalog*, and *Currency* for the new Price List.
-While its name and currency can be changed at any time after creation, its catalog cannot be changed.
+While its name and currency can be changed at any time after creation, its Catalog cannot be changed.

    ```note::
       Creating a Price List requires your Commerce instance to have at least one `Catalog <../catalogs/creating-a-new-catalog.html>`_.